 The firm mattresses that made our list were selected after a tireless gauntlet of tests, performed by both our team of testers and our at-home testing team.
 The mattresses that made this list were the ones that performed the best over multiple categories, including those we felt were most important for firm mattresses.

-The 6 Best Firm Mattresses in Canada for 2024
+- Testing the Best Firm Mattresses in Canada

 Editor’s Choice – Logan & Cove Frontier